ray-project/ray/doc/source/cluster/configure-manage-dashboard.md

 ### Embed Grafana visualizations into Ray Dashboard
-In order to view embedded time-series visualizations in Ray Dashboard, additional setup is needed so that:
+To view embedded time-series visualizations in Ray Dashboard, the following must be set up:

 1. The head node of the cluster is able to access Prometheus and Grafana
 2. The browser of the dashboard user is able to access Grafana.

-Configure these settings using the `RAY_GRAFANA_HOST`, `RAY_PROMETHEUS_HOST`, and `RAY_GRAFANA_IFRAME_HOST` environment variables when you start the Ray clusters.
+Configure these settings using the `RAY_GRAFANA_HOST`, `RAY_PROMETHEUS_HOST`, and `RAY_GRAFANA_IFRAME_HOST` environment variables when you start the Ray Clusters.

 * Set `RAY_GRAFANA_HOST` to an address that the head node can use to access Grafana.
 Head node does health checks on Grafana on the backend.
 * Set `RAY_PROMETHEUS_HOST` to an address the head node can use to access Prometheus.
 * Set`RAY_GRAFANA_IFRAME_HOST` to an address that the user's browsers can use to access Grafana and embed visualizations.
-If not set, `RAY_GRAFANA_IFRAME_HOST` uses the value of `RAY_GRAFANA_HOST`.
+If `RAY_GRAFANA_IFRAME_HOST` not set, Ray Dashboard uses the value of `RAY_GRAFANA_HOST`.

 For example, if the IP of the head node is 55.66.77.88 and Grafana is hosted on port 3000.
 Set the value to `RAY_GRAFANA_HOST=55.66.77.88:3000`.

-If all the env vars are set properly, you should be able to see time-series metrics in {ref}`Ray Dashboard <observability-getting-started>`.
+If all the environment variables are set properly, you should see time-series metrics in {ref}`Ray Dashboard <observability-getting-started>`.

 #### Alternate Prometheus host location
-By default, we assume Prometheus is hosted at `localhost:9090`.
+By default, Ray Dashboard assumes Prometheus is hosted at `localhost:9090`.
 You can choose to run Prometheus on a non-default port or on a different machine.
-When doing so, you should make sure that Prometheus can scrape the metrics from your ray nodes following instructions {ref}`here <scrape-metrics>`.
+In this case, make sure that Prometheus can scrape the metrics from your Ray nodes following instructions {ref}`here <scrape-metrics>`.

-Then, configure `RAY_PROMETHEUS_HOST` env var properly as stated above.
-For example, if Prometheus is hosted at port 9000 on a node with ip 55.66.77.88, One should set the value to `RAY_PROMETHEUS_HOST=http://55.66.77.88:9000`.
+Then, configure `RAY_PROMETHEUS_HOST` environment variable properly as stated above.
+For example, if Prometheus is hosted at port 9000 on a node with ip 55.66.77.88, set `RAY_PROMETHEUS_HOST=http://55.66.77.88:9000`.

 #### Alternate Grafana host location
-By default, we assume Grafana is hosted at `localhost:3000` You can choose to run Grafana on a non-default port or on a different machine as long as the head node and the browsers of dashboard users can access it.
+By default, Ray Dashboard assumes Grafana is hosted at `localhost:3000` You can choose to run Grafana on a non-default port or on a different machine as long as the head node and the browsers of dashboard users can access it.

-If Grafana is exposed via nginx ingress on a Kubernetes cluster, the following line should be present in the Grafana ingress annotation:
+If Grafana is exposed with NGINX ingress on a Kubernetes cluster, the following line should be present in the Grafana ingress annotation:

 ```yaml
   nginx.ingress.kubernetes.io/configuration-snippet: |
       add_header X-Frame-Options SAMEORIGIN always;
 ```

-When both Grafana and Ray cluster are on the same Kubernetes cluster, it is important to set `RAY_GRAFANA_HOST` to the external URL of the Grafana ingress.
+When both Grafana and the Ray Cluster are on the same Kubernetes cluster, set `RAY_GRAFANA_HOST` to the external URL of the Grafana ingress.

 #### User authentication for Grafana
-When the Grafana instance requires user authentication, the following settings have to be in its `configuration file <https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/>`_ to correctly embed in Ray dashboard:
+When the Grafana instance requires user authentication, the following settings have to be in its `configuration file <https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/>`_ to correctly embed in Ray Dashboard:

 ```ini
   [security]